AdobeDocs/commerce-extensibility/src/pages/webhooks/admin-configuration.md

 <InlineAlert variant="warning" slots="text" />

-If the plugin for the webhook method and type entered into the form has not been generated for the Commerce instance, a warning to run the `webhooks:generate:module` command will appear upon clicking **Save**.
+If the plugin for the webhook method and type entered into the form have not been generated for the Commerce instance, a warning to run the `webhooks:generate:module` command will appear upon clicking **Save**.
 You cannot run the `webhooks:generate:module` command on Cloud instances, due to its read-only file system.
 If you add a plugin-type webhook through the Admin, declare the method name and type in a `webhooks.xml` file.

 ![New webhook](../_images/webhooks/new-hook-settings.png)